OpenFn/docs/docs/tutorials/kobo-to-dhis2.md

 #### Testing:

 Create an empty input `{}` then click `Create New Work Order` button to run the workflow.
+[See docs](../build/workflows.md) for more on running Workflows manually.

-The expected output should contain 17 records in `state.data.results`
+The expected ` output`` should contain 17 records in  `state.data.results`

 ### Step 2: Count OPV Dose Given

-Create a down stream step after `Get Kobo Form Submission` and give it a name of `Count OPV Dose Given`.
+Create a second Step after `Get Kobo Form Submission` as follows:

+- Name: `Count OPV Dose Given`
+- Adaptor: `common` (used whenever we want to add custom JavaScript functions)
+- Version: `latest`
+- Credential: none needd

 In this step we are going to count all records with `"OPV0_dose_given": "yes"`.
-This step will use `common` adaptor and does not require any credentials.
-Open the OpenFn Inspector and add the following code in the editor:
+To add this logic, open the [Inspector](../build/steps/step-editor.md) and add the following JOb code in the Editor:

 ```javascript
 // Filter and Count OPV Dose Given